 This makes all internal linking neater and more logical.

 Keyword Research and Building On Old Links

-Seeing what keywords have brought in organic traffic previously gives you an idea of what your audience is wanting to learn about.
+Seeing what keywords have brought in organic traffic previously gives you an idea of what your audience wants to learn about.
 That demographic info is critical and will allow you to expand to new content that matches it.
-From there, you can link back to the old content that matched that keyword research and introduce new traffic to old goodies, refreshing what might have become stale and less relevant in search results.
+From there, you can link back to the old content that matched that keyword research and introduces new traffic to old goodies, refreshing what might have become stale and less relevant in search results.